 When dropping a course or courses, you are removing a course from your schedule but will remain in at least one course for the semester.
 You will not receive a grade for dropped courses.
-A $40 cancellation fee will be charged for courses dropped after the course start date and during the 100% tuition refund period.
-A $10 drop fee will be charged for dropped courses after the 100% tuition refund period.
+A $10 drop fee will be charged for courses dropped after the 50% refund period.
 Other tuition and fees may apply as per OTC’s refund policies.

 When dropping classes please review the refund policies.